How to Communicate Bad News to Customers

 Here’s Exactly What to Say

-To make it easy for you, I’m happy to send you a 1-pager with 3 sample scripts for delivering bad news.
+To make it easy for you, I made a 1-pager with 3 sample scripts for delivering bad news.
 You can copy this exact language!
+Get it here:

 Share Your Thoughts